ivanhofer/sveltekit-typescript-showcase/README.md

 type LinkString = `http${'s' | ''}://${string}`

 // simple check if it could be in the format of an IPv4 address
-// note: we only can tell we expect any number but we cannot define time ranges yet type IpStringSimple = `${number}.${number}.${number}.${number}`
+// note: we only can tell we expect any `number` but we cannot define value ranges yet type IpStringSimple = `${number}.${number}.${number}.${number}`

 // useful if you are handling multiple date formats from different apis